urs-of-the-backwoods/HGamer3D/README.md

 News
 ----
-- release-0.3.0 contains the release candidate for Version 0.3.0
+- Version 0.3.0 published on master
-- The version 0.2.1 is outdated a new version 0.3 will be published shortly.